Kenny Chery

-Kenny Fred Chery (born January 24, 1992) is a Canadian professional basketball player for Petkim Spor of the Basketbol Süper Ligi (BSL).
+Kenny Fred Chery (born January 24, 1992) is a Canadian professional basketball player who last played for Petkim Spor of the Basketbol Süper Ligi (BSL).
 He competed with State Fair Community College and then Baylor at the collegiate level.

 Early years

 Chery was born in Montreal, Quebec to Haitian parents in a household where Creole was spoken only, while he learned French in school.
 Growing up, Chery played hockey but gradually switched to basketball as he participated in basketball leagues as a teenager around Montreal.
 In the summertime he would annually visit his cousin Peter Jean-Baptiste in Brooklyn, New York where he'd play pick-up games at outdoor basketball courts against talented older players further developing his game early on.
 It was during these visits Chery began to learn to speak English as well.

 High school career

 Chery moved to Washington, D.C. as a junior in high school on a scholarship to Archbishop Carroll High School, where he played against some of the best high school teams on the East Coast.
 Playing under Michael Adams, Chery received some Division I recruiting interest, but schools pulled their scholarships after it became apparent he would not be academically eligible.
 This was due to some Canadian courses not transferring, so Chery opted for junior college.